JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 ## OpenShift

-We can also use the operator framework to install Annotation Lab application on the OpenShift cluster.
-The Annotation Lab can be found under the <bl>OperatorHub</bl>.
+Annotation Lab can also be installed using the operator framework on an OpenShift cluster.
+The Annotation Lab operator can be found under the <bl>OperatorHub</bl>.

 <br />

 ### Find and select

-The <bl>OperatorHub</bl> have a list of large number of operators that can be installed into our cluster.
-Search for Annotation Lab operator which could be found under AI/Machine Learning category and select it.
+The <bl>OperatorHub</bl> has a large list of operators that can be installed into your cluster.
+Search for Annotation Lab operator under AI/Machine Learning category and select it.

 <img class="image image__shadow" src="/assets/images/annotation_lab/Select-Operator.png" style="width:100%;"/>